I started doing a lot of dreaming, during 2013. I’d sit at my desk and think ‘this can’t be it’…

 Like running through treacle.
 My thoughts and dreams consumed with van conversions.
 I grew a beard and didn’t see friends for months.

 February 2014, progress made.
 The conversation was so close to completion.
 I put a few pictures around the Internet and on this site.
 Within a day, the server was overloaded and I was suspended from my hosting account.
 Over 70k visits in the first week of being online.
 I couldn’t believe it.
 This gave me a new wave of motivation just when I needed it – progress was slow and I was desperate to leave the country.

 March 2014, a line is drawn; the van conversion is complete!
-I documented the conversion here – van conversion
+I documented the conversion here – my DIY van conversion

 Then I Drove south

 March the 8th 2014, I booked a last minute ferry ticket from Dover to Dunkirk and got my two mates (Ross and Matt) on-board for the first part of the journey.
 We drove South through France and Spain.
 The journey has started.
-I am doing my dream; I can comfortably live wherever I want (See I am off-grid).
-I am temporarily free and in control.
+I am doing my dream; I can comfortably live wherever I want.
+I am free and in control of what comes in and out of my life.
 The next thing I need to figure out is how to make this last for as long as I like.

 My track and current location can be seen on the tracker page.

 I hope you enjoy my site/blog.
 Now I just need a way of making this financially sustainable… I’ve bought myself some time but money will run out.
 If you can help or have suggestions then please get in touch